-LED: Like CFL bulbs, LEDs run at much cooler temperatures than traditional bulbs.
-However, it is necessary to keep the chip inside the bulb as cool as possible.
-LED bulb bodies are therefore often made up of heat-sinks which can feel hot-to-touch after prolonged use.
+LED: Like CFL light bulbs, LED light bulbs run at much cooler temperatures than traditional light bulbs.
+However, it is necessary to keep the chip inside the light bulb as cool as possible.
+LED light bulb bodies are therefore often made up of heat-sinks which can feel hot-to-touch after prolonged use.

 Can energy savers and LED’s be used with a dimmer switch?